GeorgeFreelanceDeveloper/trend-follow.io/strategies/mean-reversal/README.md

 For example, if a stock’s price has historically oscillated around $50 but suddenly spikes to $80 without any significant change in the company’s fundamentals, a mean reversion trader might see this as an opportunity to sell the stock, expecting the stock price to fall back to its historical norm.
 Conversely, if the stock drops to $20, the trader might buy it, anticipating a rise back to the $50 level.

 And that’s the basic idea of using mean reversion strategies – looking for extreme changes in prices in an asset price with the assumption that prices tend to return to their average prices.

+**Goal mean reverting strategies**
+> Beat buy and hold with significantly smaller drawdowns and less time spent invested in the market.

 ## The Mean Reversion Trading Strategy